covjson/specification/README.md

 # CoverageJSON

-This repository hosts the CoverageJSON specification that is currently being developed.
+This repository hosts the experimental CoverageJSON specification that is currently being developed.

 **Feedback is very welcome!** Please use the [issues](https://github.com/Reading-eScience-Centre/coveragejson/issues) for any kind of discussion.